numericalEFT/GreenFunc.jl/README.md

 ### Example 1: Green's function of a single level

 We first show how to use `MeshArray` to present the Green's function of a single level quantum system filled with spinless fermionic particles.
 We assume that the system could exchange particles and energy with the enviroment and it is in an equilibrium state as a grand canonical ensemble.
-The single-particle Green's function is then has a simple form in Matsubara-frequency representation:  `G(ωₙ) = 1/(iωₙ - E)` where `E` is the level energy.
+The single-particle Green's function is then has a simple form in Matsubara-frequency representation:  $G(ωₙ) = 1/(iωₙ - E)$ where `E` is the level energy.
 We show how to generate and manipulate this Green's function.

 ```julia
 julia> using GreenFunc, CompositeGrids